-Prerequisite(s): Completion of RWR 100 with a "C" or better, or appropriate placement score
+Prerequisite(s): Completion of ENG 155 with a "C" or better, or equivalent GPA or placement score

-HIS 202: AMERICAN HISTORY: 1877 TO PRESENT
+\ HIS 202: AMERICAN HISTORY: 1877 TO PRESENT

 This course is a survey of U.S. history from 1877 to the present.
 This course includes political, social, economic, and intellectual developments during this period.